Gwalior Municipal Corporation

-Gwalior Municipal Corporation (GMC) is the Municipal Corporation established in 1887,it is responsible for the civic infrastructure and administration of the city of Gwalior, located in Madhya Pradesh, India.
+Gwalior Municipal Corporation (GMC) is the Municipal Corporation established in 1887, it is responsible for the civic infrastructure and administration of the city of Gwalior, located in Madhya Pradesh, India.
 This civic administrative body administers an area of 414 km2.
-The GMC is formally headed by Mrs. Shobha Satish Sikarwar(INC), present Mayor of Gwalior.
+The GMC is formally headed by Shobha Satish Sikarwar (INC), present Mayor of Gwalior.

 Overview

 The city is currently divided into 66 wards.
 Each ward elects a corporator.
 The winning party elects a council of members, who are responsible for various departments.
-The council members chose the Mayor among themselves.
+The council members chose the mayor among themselves.
 At present, there are sixty one members in the council.
-The Commissioner of Gwalior is the highest officer of Municipal Corporate Office, which is responsible for the departments of public works, revenue and tax, water supply, planning and development, fire brigade, health and sanitation, finance and accounts etc. The current Municipal Commissioner of Gwalior is Shri.
-Kishor Kanyal (I A S), while the current Mayor is Mrs.Shobha Satish Sikarwar.
+The commissioner of Gwalior is the highest officer of Municipal Corporate Office, which is responsible for the departments of public works, revenue and tax, water supply, planning and development, fire brigade, health and sanitation, finance and accounts etc. The current Municipal Commissioner of Gwalior is Kishor Kanyal (I A S), while the current mayor is Shobha Satish Sikarwar.